 Changing admission and enrollment decisions alters student experiences along multiple dimensions, because colleges are a bundled set of treatments.
-For simplicity, I focus on three causal pathways for which data and evidence are available: long-run mechanisms, withincollege peer socialization, and UC faculty or curriculum.
-I argue that the evidence is more consistent with the former two explanations than the latter, but am also careful to note that this does not imply that faculty or curriculum are immaterial in this or other contexts.
+For simplicity, I focus on three causal pathways supported by extant research for which data and evidence are available: peer socialization during college, UC faculty or curriculum, and long-run mechanisms.
+I argue that the evidence is more consistent with the peer and long-run explanations than faculty, but am also careful to note that this does not imply that faculty or curriculum are immaterial in this or other contexts.

-5.1 Within-College Peer Socialization
+5.1 Peer Socialization during College

-Within-college peer socialization is a potentially important causal pathway that could explain the UC's impact on both partisanship and turnout.
+Peer socialization during college is a potentially important causal pathway that could explain the UC's impact on both partisanship and turnout.
 Prior research has demonstrated that spending substantial amounts of time with peers in college dormitories, classrooms, and other settings can influence a students' policy views and political ideology.
 I evaluate differences in peer composition at the threshold and find that UC admission changes the characteristics of a students' college peers along four dimensions that have been suggested as important in the extant literature: race and ethnicity, socioeconomic status, religious identity, and ideology.
-The effects I find on peer composition, as well as my survey of insample students, suggest an important role for peers in the development of political identity and behavior.
+The effects I find on peer composition, as well as evidence suggesting more intense socialization at selective colleges from my survey of in-sample students, point to an important role for peers in the development of political identity and behavior.